6gx/Jujutsu-Kaisen/README.md

 # Description
 - An awesome-cool theme for users who loves Jujutsu-Kaisen anime.
-- It allows you to use a Background Image without greatly altering the basic layout of Discord.
+- It allows you to use a Background Image without changing the basic layout of Discord.

 # Installation Methods
 ## ___Using Snippet (recommended)___